Eric-Lingren/mt4-backtest-analyzer/README.md

 Select the MT4 htm file report on your computer you want to work with

 Select the directory you want the csv and analyzed report to save in
+(saved files will have the same name as your input file but will be .xls and .html respectively)

 Click `Run`